 Razr

 There is at least one app that is not available on iOS, and that app has benefited me every time I used it.
 However, with it only be available on Android, I needed an Android device to use the app.
 I didn’t want to give up my iPhone as I prefer that phone more.
-This forces me to have 2 phones, and therefore 2 phone numbers.
+This forces me to have more than one phone, and therefore multiple phone numbers.
 While it might not have been worth it if I had to spend $50/month for phone service, this is not the case.
 Since I live below the poverty line, I qualify for Lifeline.
 The carrier I chose gives me 3,000 minutes, unlimited SMS, and 4.5GB of data.
 I don’t even use 3,000 minutes on my primary phone number, so this will be overkill.
 The Lifeline provider charges $0 for the line, so I only had to buy the phone.

 Voicemail